yoctoproject/poky/documentation/profile-manual/usage.rst

-which is a minimally interesting case because it has both file and network I/O aspects, and at least in the case of standard Yocto images, it's implemented as part of BusyBox, so the methods we use to analyze it can be used in a very similar way to the whole host of supported BusyBox applets in Yocto::
+which is a minimally interesting case because it has both file and network I/O aspects, and at least in the case of standard Yocto images, it's implemented as part of BusyBox, so the methods we use to analyze it can be used in a similar way to the whole host of supported BusyBox applets in Yocto::

    root@crownbay:~# rm linux-2.6.19.2.tar.bz2; \